zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/mendix-cloud-genai/mendix-cloud-grp.md

 * Anthropic Claude v3.5 Sonnet v1
 * Cohere Embed v3 (English & multilingual options)

-The models are made available through the Mendix Cloud, leveraging AWS's highly secure Amazon Bedrock multi-tenant architecture.
+The models are available through the Mendix Cloud, leveraging AWS's highly secure Amazon Bedrock multi-tenant architecture.
 This architecture employs advanced logical isolation techniques to effectively segregate customer data, requests, and responses, ensuring a level of data protection that aligns with global security compliance requirements.
 Customer prompts, requests, and responses are neither stored nor used for model training.
 Your data remains your data.

-Customers looking to leverage other models in addition to the above can also take advantage of Mendix' [(Azure) OpenAI Connector](/appstore/modules/genai/reference-guide/external-connectors/openai/) and Amazon [Bedrock Connector](/appstore/modules/genai/reference-guide/external-connectors/bedrock/) to integrate numerous other models into their apps.
+Customers looking to leverage other models in addition to the above can also take advantage of Mendix's [(Azure) OpenAI Connector](/appstore/modules/genai/reference-guide/external-connectors/openai/) and Amazon [Bedrock Connector](/appstore/modules/genai/reference-guide/external-connectors/bedrock/) to integrate numerous other models into their apps.

 ## Knowledge Bases

-Mendix Cloud Knowledge Base Resource Packs provide customers to an elastic, logically isolated vector database, to use for standard Generative AI architectural patterns such as, Retrieval-Augmented Generation (RAG), semantic similarity search, and other Generative AI use cases.
+Mendix Cloud Knowledge Base Resource Packs provide customers with an elastic, logically isolated vector database, to use for standard Generative AI architectural patterns such as Retrieval-Augmented Generation (RAG), semantic similarity search, and other Generative AI use cases.
 The Knowledge Bases on Mendix Cloud are based on AWS's highly secure Amazon Bedrock Knowledge Bases capability, combined with AWS' OpenSearch Serverless database— a widely adopted standard infrastructure for Generative AI Knowledge Bases on AWS, ensuring fast & accurate information retrieval.

 Knowledge bases enable you to bring your own data for RAG, semantic similarity search, and other generative AI use cases: